beRto-/make_wallet_prints/README.md

 ## 1. Start with some photo
 ![Original Image](images/smiley-face-original.jpg)

-## 2. The script tiles the photo down into wallet-size images on a standard-size photo sheet
+## 2. Script tiles into wallet-size images on standard-size photo paper
 ![Wallet Photos](images/wallet-smiley-face-original.jpg)

 ## The GUI